 Early History of the Altendorfer family

-Another 149 words (11 lines of text) covering the years 1480, 1538 and 1369 are included under the topic Early Altendorfer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Altendorfer research.
+Another 75 words (5 lines of text) covering the years 1480, 1538 and 1369 are included under the topic Early Altendorfer History in all our PDF Extended History products and printed products wherever possible.

 Altendorfer Spelling Variations

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Altendorfer include Aldendorf, Altendorf, Altendorff, Aldenndorp, Alldendorp, Aldendorf, Aldendorps, Altendoerfer and many more.